weifengtan/HexConversion/README.md

 THIS PROGRAM REQUIRES MARS (MIPS Assembler and Runtime Simulator) to run the code.

-This program takes program arguments of HEX numbers and then returns the integer values of those HEX number and also the largest number that you input in.
+The program will accept up to 8 program arguments in HEX format.
+The numbers will range from 0x000 up to 0xFFF.
+These numbers will be converted to decimals.
+The maximum number will be printed on screen in decimal format.